jlhood/jlhood.github.io/_pages/books.md

 ### Other

 1. [The Amazon Way](https://www.amazon.com/Amazon-Way-Leadership-Principles-Disruptive/dp/1499296770) - Fast read expanding on Amazon's leadership principles from a former Amazonian.
 Lots of fun stories from Amazon's early days.
+1. [The Checklist Manifesto](https://www.amazon.com/Checklist-Manifesto-How-Things-Right/dp/0312430000) - I'm a huge fan of checklists as a low-cost way to ensure consistent behavior when required.
+This book covers why they are so helpful and what elements go into an effective checklist.
+The author is a surgeon who shares several fascinating (and sometimes unsettling) anecdotes from the medical world, showing how checklists can effectively minimize human error.